hongjumeow/IS_torchmetrics/README.md

 # IS_with_ignite
-Inception Score with Pytorch-Ignite for GAN metrics
+Inception Score with torchmetrics for GAN metrics